 If my face is eternally open, does it still invite the same attention when you are faced with my full flesh?

 I’ve never been one to nuddy-up voluntarily.
-One may assume, and not unfairly so, that the feverish persistence of my frankness and open-facedness and the somewhat lewd costumes I have worn at parties and in Melbourne city alike, would come together with a somewhat supreme body confidnece, or if not that, then perhaps a disposition readily open to the idea of nudity.
+One may assume, and not unfairly so, that the feverish persistence of my frankness and open-faced-ness and the somewhat lewd costumes I have worn at parties and in Melbourne city alike, would come together with somewhat supreme body confidence, or if not that, then perhaps a disposition readily open to the idea of nudity.

 Alas, it was not the case, I needed to be coaxed.

 Although undoubtedly an extroverted exhibitionist on more than an occasional basis, I fear I am more of a meek mouse when faced with sharing my own form in its entirety.
 I say this is sad; I think we are socialized to believe that nudity is rude and improper and something to be ashamed of.
 I think that yes, there are definitely boundaries that one should respect but here lies the very key to what it is to be a Naturalist.
 They are not sexualised or over-sexed or crazy extroverts (in the forceful sense of the word), nor are they tyrannical about people who choose to wear clothes, as the majority have “normal” or “clothed” or “non-Naturalist” jobs and friends and pastimes.
 I must admit walking around with clothes on the morning after our stint as commandos did feel a little weird and constrained, one definitely attracts more attention for wearing clothes at a ‘clothing optional’ establishment.